fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 You can read more about variables in the [official docs](https://dart.dev/language/variables).

+### var, final or const?

+As a general rule, you should pick the most restrictive declaration for any variable, in the order:

+- `const`
+- `final`
+- `var`

+Don't jump through hoops in order to force a variable declaration to be more strict than it has to.
+You should quickly pick up on which to use in what situation.

 ## Functions

-In Dart you can define functions outside a class, similar to TypeScript.
+In Dart you can define functions without a class (similar to JavaScript/TypeScript).

 ```dart
 num add(num a, num b) {